Chapter 0:

 "..."

-Eventually, I graduated, burdened by a mountain of regrets.
-No girlfriend, no friends, no graduation trip, no outstanding exam results, just... nothing.
-In truth, I had no one else to blame but myself.
 And yet, I couldn’t help but wonder, if my circumstances had been more favourable, could I have achieved more?
-Maybe I could have changed some things… but not everything was within my control.
-And that lingering uncertainty haunted me throughout my entire university life.
+Perhaps I could have changed some things… but then again, not everything was within my control.
+That lingering uncertainty haunted me throughout my entire university life.

-However, one thing remained unchanged: my secret haven, hidden from the eyes of those who did not dare enter.
+My secret haven, hidden from the eyes of those who did not dare enter.
 Whenever I had the chance, I would retreat there, sitting ever so comfortably.

 But as with all things, nothing lasts forever.

-Just a few years later, the local council decided to transform the area around the park and woods, making it more accessible to the public by adding new entrances into the vast field where I had once spent countless days, mesmerised by its beauty.
-But as more people began to arrive, the quiet magic that had lingered for so long started to fade.
-Still, I clung to what little remained.
+And just a few years later, the local council had decided to transform the area around the park and woods, making it more accessible to the public by adding new entrances into the vast field where I had spent countless days, mesmerised by its beauty.
+As more people began to arrive, the quiet magic that had lingered for so long started to fade.

 "..."

 The world continued on regardless.
 In time, I met my spouse, and together we moved far away, leaving behind the quiet refuge that once offered me solace.
 Children came and grew, while the years carved lines into my face.
 One by one, my family became distant memories, fading into the past.
-And now, only I remained, an ageing, fragile soul, leaning on a cane with little time I had left.
+And now, only I remained, an ageing, fragile soul, leaning on a cane with what little time left.

 "..."